christopheradams/christopheradams.io/_drafts/the-whites-of-aarons-eyes.md

 In 1968, Cohen moved to California to pursue further teaching and research opportunities.
 There he learned computer programming, an unusual step for visual arts faculty at the time.
-The flow of data and control of algorithms cracked open Cohen's perspectives on art.
+Using algorithms to determine composition and form appealed to Cohen's sensibilities and perspectives on art.
 He wielded his newfound skills to develop an automated painting system that he would christen *AARON.* The initial outputs resembled randomized lines and shapes that nonetheless appeared hand-drawn rather than machine-made.
 (He would fill and shade many prints manually with dyes or colored pencils.)
 Iterating on this conceptual breakthrough, Cohen programmed instructions for figurative drawings, particularly the representation of humans and plants, while hewing to his characteristic computer-driven freehand aesthetic.
 He ultimately taught AARON how to color these pictures itself.

 Cohen progressed through a series of lower- to higher-level programming
 languages: first Fortran, then C, and finally Lisp.[^mccorduck] He used plotters